mts8008/painting-with-python/README.md

 ![Alt text](RandomWebPaint.jpg?raw=true)
-Playing around with the SystemHotkey package and pyautogui in preparation for my full conversion of my PROJECT-Jarvis project to python.
+Playing around with the SystemHotkey package and pyautogui in preparation for my full conversion of my Project-JARVIS project to python.
 Ended up making some interesting recursive drawing functions while getting familiar with pyautogui and SystemHotkey.

 Usage: